Public Services Administration

 Get involved

 You can get involved by making a donation, organizing a neighborhood public art project, volunteer to serve on an AAPAC sub-committee or offer suggestions for public art themes and locations.
-If you'd like to suggest location, or concept, ideas for public art that the city could commission, please send an email to [email protected].org or write to us at:
+If you'd like to suggest location, or concept, ideas for public art that the city could commission, please send an email to [email protected].

 Public Art Commissioners: